Malawi

 Roles explained

-Teaching placements in Malawi are either at undertaken at schools or within institutions that support the community.
+Teaching placements in Malawi are either undertaken at schools or within institutions that support the community.
 The official language in Malawi is English, however many students speak little or no English on starting school.
 Volunteers teach a range of subjects such as English, maths, history, geography, drama and sport with limited resources and teaching aids.
 There is generally a curriculum to follow, from which lesson plans can be developed.
-Students appreciate the value of education and are very dedicated.
-Your support is greatly appreciated.
+Students appreciate the value of education, are very dedicated and volunteers support is greatly appreciated.

 Community-focused teaching placements are within schools attached to orphanages, or for children with hearing impairments or severe disabilities as well as at a local hospital.
 In addition to teaching a range of subjects, volunteers assist within the institutions and provide extra support and assistance as required.